Familiarize yourself with CLAWGS before attempting to put them on your dog.

 The "Buckle Over Knuckle CLAWGS" (sizes 1 - 6) have buckles that extend to or near the front knuckles, so they are able to securely hold Clawgs front end in place.

 The "Knuckle Holding CLAWGS" (sizes 7 - 12) have an additional 'slider' over the front knuckles, which prevents the middle claw opening from sliding back between toes.

 Start with the four toe straps loosened completely, but leave yourself a small amount of excess straps sticking throught the buckle's front so you can grip them later while tightening the straps.

 Unfasten the buckle and wrap the heel straps around your dog’s lower leg above the heel pad.
 If your dog has dew claws, make sure to wrap the Clawg below your dog’s dew claws.
 You can do this without even lifting paws off the ground!
 Or lift their paw to get the sole closer to the correct position.

 Unfasten the buckle and slide the front two claws through CLAWGS' front claws' opening.
-Pull the sole back behind the heel and fasten the buckle.
+Pull CLAWGS' heel behind your dog's heel and fasten the buckle.

 Remove the heel straps from the second buckle loop and the notch.
 Then, tighten the heel straps as much as possible and wedge the excess heel straps through the notch.
 Then, unfasten the buckle and feed the excess heel straps through the second buckle loop.
 The heel strap should zig zag through the two buckle loops.